KatarinaNeskovic/restaurants-overview/README.md

 1. **Navigate to the Project Directory:**

-   - Open a terminal or command prompt and navigate to the directory where you saved the project files.
+Open a terminal or command prompt and navigate to the directory where you saved the project files.

      cd restaurants-overview

 2. **Install Dependencies:**
-   -BEFORE YOU INSTALL: Please read the Prerequisites section above.
+  BEFORE YOU INSTALL: Please read the Prerequisites section above.
 Run the following command to install the required dependencies:

    npm install

 3. **Serving,testing and building:**

-   npm run dev (open browser and navigate to `http://localhost:5173/`) npm run test npm run build
+   - npm run dev (open browser and navigate to `http://localhost:5173/`)
+   - npm run test
+   - npm run build

 You should be all set!